camunda/camunda-docs-manual/content/reference/rest/history/variable-instance/get-variable-instance-query.md

   </tr>
   <tr>
     <td>variableTypeIn</td>
-    <td>Only include historic variable instances which belong to one of the passed and comma-separated variable types.</td>
+    <td>Only include historic variable instances which belong to one of the passed and comma-separated variable types.
+A list of all supported variable types can be found <a href="{{< ref "/user-guide/process-engine/variables.md#supported-variable-values" >}}">here</a>. <b>Note:</b> All non-primitive variables are associated with the type "serializable".
   </tr>
   <tr>
     <td>includeDeleted</td>